The grid and sidebar work together to let you browse, select, and organize your photos.

 Reject & Remove

-Aphera uses a three-tier system for removing photos:
+Aphera uses a four-tier system for removing photos:

 | Shortcut | Action |